 Whole World is a Single Flower Conference

 The Whole World is a Single Flower is a triennial conference.
-The next conference will be in Fall 2014.
+The next conference will be in Korea during October 2014.
+For more information, visit our Facebook page here.
+A website will be coming soon!

 History of the Conference: